Medicinal Plant Lexicon

 Herbal drug preparations in finished dosage forms

-• Alcoholic (tincture) and aqueous extracts in drops, gargle solutions and ointments
+• Alcoholic (tincture) and aqueous extracts in drops, gargles, and ointments

-• Steam distillate in a mixture with other drugs in drops
+• Steam distillates mixed with other herbs in drops

-• Sage oil in liquids (for external use only)
+• Sage oil in liquid preparations (for external use only)

 Dosage